kitspace/1clickBOM/README.md

 [![Available on Chrome][8]](https://chrome.google.com/webstore/detail/1clickbom/mflpmlediakefinapghmabapjeippfdi) ![Firefox coming soon][9]

-1-click BOM is a purchasing tool that let's you keep _one_ bill of materials (BOM) for items from _multiple_ retailers.
-It's a browser extension that fills your online shopping carts for you.
+1-click BOM is a browser extension that fills your shopping carts at sites like Digikey and Mouser.
 To add items to 1clickBOM you simply paste from a spreadsheet or visit an online `.tsv` file.

 ## News ##

+- v0.2.0 has been released with Firefox support
 - [I gave a talk about 1clickBOM at FOSDEM this year](http://video.fosdem.org/2015/devroom-electronic_design_automation/one_click_bom.mp4)

 ## Which retailers? ##